Yzhonghua/cppTips/README.md

   }
   ```
   This also means that linker wont need to look for definition and make connection any more.
 But it doed get a new job: Instantiation Deduplication.
 The linker will ensure that only one instance of the instantiated template function is kept in the final binary.

+# Break into the three stages a programm runs
+- Compiler's Role
+  The compiler generate ocject code from the source file, which include placeholders or symbolic references for functions, variables, and other entities that are not defined within the same translation unit.
+At this stage, the compiler does not deal with virtual memory addresses directly.
+It leaves symbols or placeholders that indicate a reference needs to be resolved to an address, but it does not specify what that address will be.
+- Linker's Role
+  The linker resolves these symbolic references by matching them with their definitions in other object files or libraries.
+When the linker resolves a reference, it updates the code or data with an address that indicates where the referenced entity will be located in the final executable or shared library.
+These are effectively virtual addresses.
+- Virtual Memory Management
+  When a program is executed, the operating system loads it into virtual memory.
+The virtual addresses used in the program are then translated into physical addresses by the memory management unit (MMU) of the CPU, with the operating system's help.